News

 Middle school math team wins regional championship

-An all-girls middle school math team from Ransom Everglades won the 2025 Miami Mathcounts competition hosted by the Florida Engineering Society on February 15, advancing to the state championship event in Daytona Beach.
-Ivy Chen '30, Esha Nagalla '29, Sofiya Dewan '29 and Maya Lee Shonfeld '30 came in first place in the overall competition and the ciphering round.
-The girls will head to the 2025 Florida Mathcounts State Competition on March 14 (Pi Day), hoping to match or improve upon RE's two straight second-place finishes there.
+An all-girls middle school math team from Ransom Everglades won the 2025 Miami Mathcounts competition hosted by the Florida Engineering Society on February 15, advancing to the state championship in Daytona Beach.
+Ivy Chen '30, Esha Nagalla '29, Sofiya Dewan '29 and Maya Lee-Schonfeld '30 came in first place in the overall competition and ciphering round.
+The team will head to the 2025 Florida Mathcounts State Competition on March 14 (Pi Day), hoping to match or improve upon RE's two straight second-place finishes there.

 Read More